dpmcgarry/esp32-marine-sensorhub/README.md

 * Store some log buffer locally to send over network on reconnect
 * OTA Support
 * Add an actual architecture diagram in here
+* Figure out how to use / add the default root CA trust store
 * ~~Setup a CI build for this so I can share releases~~